lakridserne/db-miniproject-2-nosql/README.md

 We encountered that the file was to large so what we did was we had the files size reduced to 2GB which worked

-1)  Import stament: This statement import the "2G.csv" which is a part from the big 24GB file we wanted to import into our database.
+1)  Import stament: This statement import the "2G.csv" file.

       Neo4J